tristan0x/docker-cluster-mpi-tutorial/README.md

 # Docker MPI tutorial

-This repository provides a tutorial demonstrating how to create a cluster of Docker containers on your computer and execute an MPI job on it.
+This repository provides a tutorial demonstrating how to create a cluster of Docker containers on your computer and execute MPI jobs on it.

 ## Requirements

 * docker
 * wget
-* openssh-client (ssh-keygen executable is used)
+* openssh-client (`ssh-keygen` executable is used)

 ## Installation

 ### Prepare the working copy

-Execute the bootstrap script: `./bootstrap`
+Execute the script: `./bootstrap`

+Please execute `./bootstrap --help` for a description of what the script is doing.

 ### Spawn the containers

 Execute the script: `./cluster-setup N`

-where N is the cluster size.
+where `N` is the cluster size.
-This scripts will start the containers and generate a `cluster-mpirun` script that can be used to execute job on this cluster.
+This script will start the containers and generate a `cluster-mpirun` script that can be used to execute jobd on this cluster.

+Please execute `./cluster-setup --help` for a description of what the script is doing.

 For instance: